jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 My research team is one of a handful who have been funded by the National Institutes of Health to develop the foundation for personal sensing within digital therapeutics to help patients with substance use disorders.

-We have two active grants from the NIH that focus on patients in recovery from alcohol use disorder and opioid use disorder, respectively.

 We started this research when Dave Gustafson approached my team with a simple question.
 He asked...

 > "Could you predict not only who might be at greatest risk for relapse
 > but critically, precisely WHEN that relapse might occur."

 If done well, this would open up a world of possibilities within digital therapeutics for substance use disorders.